 Interest in private credit has grown significantly in the past 12 months.
 As the syndicated market has slowed, direct lenders (and borrowers) are finding better deal flow and increased opportunities.
 Market pundits have deemed this the “golden age” of private credit.
 Job seekers – both new and seasoned professionals – are also looking at the sector with renewed interest.
 So why is private credit suddenly such an attractive proposition to investment professionals and advisors?

-We asked Mike Mezzacappa, Co-Head of Private Credit at Proskauer and Evan Palenschat, a Partner in Proskauer’s Private Credit Group to share their thoughts on the growing interest in private credit.
+We asked Mike Mezzacappa, Co-Head of Private Credit at Proskauer to share his thoughts on the growing interest in private credit.

 Mike: I have been a private credit lawyer for almost my entire career, even before it was labeled “private credit,” and I cannot ever recall seeing as much interest in the sector as there exists today.
 The current economic uncertainty and closure of the syndicated markets continue to create opportunities for private credit lenders, who are much better equipped than their institutional counterparts to deal with issues such as rising interest rates and defaults.